-Peace Review is a quarterly, multidisciplinary, transnational journal of research and analysis, focusing on the current issues and controversies that underlie the promotion of a more peaceful world.
+Peace Review: A Journal of Social Justice is a quarterly, multidisciplinary, transnational journal of research and analysis, focusing on the current issues and controversies that underlie the promotion of a more peaceful world.
 Social progress requires, among other things, sustained intellectual work, which should be pragmatic as well as analytical.
 The results of that work should be ingrained into everyday culture and political discourse.

 We define peace research very broadly to include peace, human rights, development, ecology, culture, and related issues.
 The task of the journal is to present the results of this research and thinking in short, accessible and substantive essays.